HUnit

 There are three important features of this definition to note:

-• A TestList consists of a list of tests rather than a list of test cases.
-This means that the structure of a Test is actually a tree.
-Using a hierarchy helps organize tests just as it helps organize files in a file system.
+is actually a tree.
+Using a hierarchy helps organize tests just as it helps organize files in a file system. - A

-• A TestLabel is attached to a test rather than to a test case.
+is attached to a test rather than to a test case.
 This means that all nodes in the test tree, not just test case (leaf) nodes, can be labeled.
-Hierarchical naming helps organize tests just as it helps organize files in a file system.
+Hierarchical naming helps organize tests just as it helps organize files in a file system. - A

 testCaseCount :: Test -> Int